When the masculine and the feminine are in balance, there

 and toxins from our food and water.

 higher level of perinatal care.
-Attention to quality of children's diet
+Attention to the quality of children's diet

-and to nourishing the imagination as well as the intellect.
+and to nourishing the imagination as well as the mind.

 ----- 11. Educate Women to be aware